Draggie306/CheatSheets/A level/md/Geography.md

 ![](https://www.antarcticglaciers.org/wp-content/uploads/2020/08/image-3.png)

-Here is an example of an esker on Google Maps: https://www.google.com/maps/@64.0543235,-16.3193597,405m/data=!3m1!1e3?hl=en A meltwater stream is visible south of it, as well as another esker to the east.

-Eskers on paleo-ice-sheet beds are more abundant in areas of crystalline bedrock with thin coverings of surficial sediment than in areas of thick deformable sediment, because meltwater flowing at the bed is more likely to incise upwards into the ice to form an R-channel where the bed is hard; where the bed is deformable, meltwater is more likely to incise downwards
+Eskers on paleo-ice-sheet beds are more abundant in areas of crystalline bedrock with thin coverings of surficial sediment than in areas of thick deformable sediment, because meltwater flowing at the bed is more likely to incise upwards into the ice to form an R-channel where the bed is hard; where the bed is deformable, meltwater is more likely to incise downwards.

 **Examples**
-Many eskers are found in central Ireland, some are in Canada, as well as many in Iceland and Sweden
+Many eskers are found in central Ireland, some are in Canada, as well as many in Iceland and Sweden.

+Here is an example of an esker on Google Maps: [https://www.google.com/maps/cheatsheet-esker-link](https://www.google.com/maps/@64.0543235,-16.3193597,405m/data=!3m1!1e3?hl=en)
+A meltwater stream is visible south of it, as well as another esker to the east.

 **Post glacial climate change in Eskers**
 As global climatic temperatures increase, the rate of glacial ablation increases and results in more meltwater being produced.
 This means that there is more accumulation of sediment in proglacial areas and the length of these eskers will increase.